juliencrn/spacedicks-contract/README.md

 To begin, we start with only one kind of penis.
 Then with have attributes:
-- Background color
+- Background
-- Special effect
+- Skin
 - Hat
-- Clothes
-- Dick color
-- Balls color
+- Eyes